MingLyu-byte/MingLyu-byte.github.io/_posts/2019-11-01-Emojinator.md

 	<figcaption>Model Summary</figcaption>
 </figure>

-In the report, we use a CNN (Convolutional neural network).
+In the report, we use a CNN (Convolutional neural network) model.
 It is an outdated model.
+VGG-16 is a better model and is used for live demo and testing.

 ## Image Processing